Gibbs u-states for the foliated geodesic flow and transverse invariant measures: Gibbs -states for the foliated geodesic flow and -harmonic measures

 where $\xi\in \tL(\infty)$, $y,z\in\tL$ and $c$ is \emph{any geodesic ray} parametrized by arc length and pointing to $\xi$ (recall that two geodesic rays pointing to the same limit become exponentially close at infinity).
 The Busemann cocycle is a smooth function of $(y,z)$ and a H\"older continuous function of $\xi$.

 The \emph{horospheres} are the level sets of this cocycle: two points $y,z$ are said to be on the same horosphere centered at $\xi$ if $\beta_{\xi}(y,z)=0$.
-Horospheres are smooth manifolds and when endowed with the normal vector field pointing outwards (resp. inwards) they coincide with unstable (resp. stable) manifolds of the geodesic flow.
+Horospheres are smooth manifolds and when endowed with the normal vector field pointing outwards (resp. inwards) they provide the unstable (resp. stable) manifolds of the geodesic flow.